bbarman4u/azure-boards-automate-state-transition-serverless/README.md

 * ***Note:*** Sample Rule files have been set up in respective folders by process type, please define and use accordingly.

 ### Additional Security Considerations (Optional)
+* Consider deploying to Azure using a CI/CD Process using Azure DevOps instead of local deployment.
 * Consider securing the exposed API URL behind an Azure APIM Services that protects and authenticates the service endpoint.
-* Create only Allow rules for access to the deployed App Service from the public IP address of the APIM instance.
+* Create only Allow rules for access to the deployed API function from the public IP address of the APIM instance.
 * Consider utilizing an Azure Key Vault to retrieve the Azure DevOps PAT(would require further code enhancement).
-* Consider deploying to Azure using a CI/CD Process using Azure DevOps instead of local deployment.

 ## Build and Test in Local Development Environment
 ### Local Environment Set Up Steps